 1,2,3,4,5,6,7,8,9,10!
 I see that!
 A group of 6, plus a group of 4, makes 10 total!

-The fun started when my four-year-old was able to see the total before his eyes!
+The fun started when my four-year-old could see the total before his eyes!